derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-04/09/2026 18:48:43 : 3 Database Admins walked into a NoSQL bar.
+05/09/2026 17:54:50 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are II types of people: Those who understand Roman Numerals and those who don't.
+I would tell you a joke about UDP, but you would never get it.
 <!-- replace-with-joke ends -->